Skip to main content

 What is a Confluence page tree?

-A Confluence page tree is a hierarchy of all the pages that live within a Confluence space.
+A Confluence page tree is a hierarchy of all the pages and other content that live within a Confluence space.
 It shows the relationship between pages, such as whether there are parent and child pages.
-You can view a Confluence space’s page tree in the left sidebar, or by using a Confluence page tree macro such as Guided Pathways for Confluence.
+You can view a Confluence space's page tree in the left sidebar, or by using a Confluence page tree macro.

 How do I order a page tree in Confluence?